poa00/ahk.extendlayer/README.md

 # 1. Description

-This is a repository where I collect some of the keyboard focused tweaks and tricks I've implemented in AutoHotkey (‘ AHK’ for short) script.
+This is a repository where I collect some of the keyboard focused tweaks and tricks I've implemented in AutoHotkey (‘AHK’ for short) script.
 Also, I generally use AHK to emulate my keyboard layout at work where I'm not allowed to install programs or run software with administrator privileges (company policy).

 There are some work related scripts which I cannot share and they are purposefully left out.
 I take care to not leave any such code in my scripts, but let me know or create a pull request if I miss something.